Amenhotep II: Family and early life

 When he assumed power, Amenhotep II was 18 years old according to an inscription from his Great Sphinx stela:

 "Now his majesty arose as king, as a fine youth, who was well-developed, having completed eighteen years upon his thighs in bravery.
 He was one who knew every work of Mentu, without equal on the battlefield.
 He was one who knew horses; one whose like did not exist in this numerous army.
 There was not one there who could draw his bow, nor could he be approached in running."

-After becoming pharaoh, Amenhotep married a woman of uncertain parentage named Tiaa.
-As many as ten sons and one daughter have been attributed to him.
-Amenhotep's most important son was Thutmose IV, who succeeded him; however, there is significant evidence for his having many more children.
-Princes Amenhotep, Webensenu, Amenemopet, and Nedjem are all clearly attested, and Amenemhat, Khaemwaset, and Aakheperure as well as a daughter, Iaret, are also possible children.
+After becoming pharaoh, Amenhotep II married a woman of uncertain parentage named Tiaa.
+As many as nine sons and one daughter have been attributed to him.
+Amenhotep II's most important son was Thutmose IV, who succeeded him; however, there is significant evidence for his having many more children, with some accounts identifying 10 sons and one daughter.
+Princes Amenhotep, Webensenu, and Nedjem are all clearly attested, and Amenemopet, Amenemhat, Khaemwaset, and Aakheperure as well as a daughter, Iaret, are also possible children.
+This evidence of numerous siblings supports the theory, argued by scholars such as Douglas Petrovich, that Thutmose IV was not the original heir to the throne.
+The Dream Stele is frequently cited as political propaganda designed to justify his legitimacy over his elder brothers, who may have had stronger claims to the crown.

 Papyrus B.M.
-10056, which dates to sometime after Amenhotep II's tenth year, refers to a king's son and setem-priest Amenhotep.
+10056, which dates to sometime after Amenhotep II's 10th year, refers to a king's son and setem-priest Amenhotep.
 This Amenhotep might also be attested in a stele from Amenhotep II's temple at Giza, however the stele's name has been defaced so that positive identification is impossible.
 Stele B may belong to another son, Webensenu.
 Webensenu's name is otherwise attested on a statue of Amenhotep's chief architect, Minmose, and his canopic jars and a funerary statue have been found in Amenhotep II's tomb.
 Another Giza stele, stele C, records the name of a Prince Amenemopet, whose name is otherwise unattested.
 The same statue with the name Webensenu on it is also inscribed with the name of prince Nedjem, who is otherwise unattested.